-The Junior School Progressive Program at Tall Pines School is an independent, non - denominational school for children from Grade One to Grade 6.
-(For Grades 7 & 8, visit our page for The Zone.)
+The Junior School Progressive Program at Tall Pines School is an independent, non - denominational school for children from Grade Three to Grade Six.
+(For Grades Seven & Eight, visit our page for The Zone.)

 We embrace and reflect the diversity of our students and are dedicated to academic excellence and intellectual discipline.
 Students feel secure, experience the joys of learning, and know their accomplishments are valued.
 The methodologies utilized are enhanced and supported through small classes, a dedicated group of professional educators, and a commitment to the success of the individual student.
 The curriculum is dynamic, rigorous and reflects an understanding of the many ways children develop and learn.
 In every grade, new concepts are introduced, reinforced, and mastered through a range of concrete experiences and opportunities to develop abstract reasoning.
 To maintain an atmosphere highly conducive to learning, Tall Pines School promotes a set of values, including cooperation, honesty, and respect - both for self and others.